Colombo guide to colonial chic

 Casa Colombo's villa lights up at dark/ photo: hotel

 Casa Colombo off the Galle Road in Bambalapitiya is dubbed a ‘retro-chic designer hotel’ and each of its 12 suites is a fantasy (some come with in-room laptops, all with free WiFi) and it exudes an atmosphere of extravagance and fun in this conversion from a 200-year-old mansion.
 If you can swing it, spring for the Royal Suite, complete with deep-soak bathtub and lux accessories.

 Beside the German Embassy, seek out swanky urban retreat Colombo Courtyard.
-This contemporary boutique hotel fuses modern design with eco-friendly elements, such as recycled materials in the decor and high-efficiency lighting.
+This contemporary boutique hotel fuses modern design with eco-friendly elements, such as recycled materials in the décor and high-efficiency lighting.
 The minimalist, wide-open spaces will please even the most zealous neat freak, while the spacious suites and warm wood details should delight the rest.
 Peek into the bathrooms for a surprising contrast of angular, industrial-style stone and cement elements.
 Up for a tipple?
 The hotel is also home to a few of the city’s hippest bars, including Grape Expectations, Loft, and Cloud Cafe.

-Budget beds guide
+Budget beds and value stays